othim/nn_mwpc/README.md

 ## Setup
-1. The first thing you need to do is to compile the external fortran code for the nijmegen potential and cdbonn potential.
+1. The first thing you need to do is to compile the external Fortran code for the nijmegen1 and cdbonn potential.
 This is done by running `$ bash compile_nijmegen.sh` and `$ bash compile_cdbonn.sh`.

 - If this step fails you can try to perform the same tasks as the scripts manually.